 - Wash the mussels under running water.
 Place in a glass bowl and cover with fresh water.
 Put in the fridge and soak to expel dirt, changing the water several times (see do mussels and clams need to be soaked before cooking?).

 - Discard the mussels that do not open.
-Wash under running water again.
+Rinse under running water again.
 Pull out the “beards”.
 Set aside.

 - Heat a large pot.
 Pour in the cooking oil.
-Saute the onion until softened.
-Add the garlic and ginger and continue sauteing until lightly browned.
+Saute the shallot, ginger and garlic until softened and aromatic.

 - Pour in the water.
 Season with fish sauce and pepper.
 Bring to a full boil.
 Do not lower the heat at this point.